Nikhil7474/Translate_Yoda/README.md

 # Yoda Translate web app

-* This is small, fun web app that translate you words to yoda words.
+* This is small, fun web app that translate your words to yoda words.

 * For translation i use https://funtranslations.com/api/.